-Update: following the success of this article, I published a research paper that explores the science of personal growth outside the school and work environments, and how makers can use mindframing to manage their personal growth.
+Update: following the success of this article, I published a literature review that explores the science of personal growth outside the school and work environments, and how makers can use mindframing to manage their personal growth.

 According to Marty McFly in the classic 1985 movie Back to the Future, “If you put your mind to it, you can accomplish anything.”

 Now that we live in the future, in a world where there is more information available at your fingertips than you could ever consume, at a time where it only takes a click to pick the brains of the most brilliant experts of our era, it can indeed seem like anything is possible.
 One just needs a bit of imagination and determination.

 Why is it then that we struggle so much to accomplish our goals?
 That we start many projects but only finish a few, if any?
 That we spend so much time procrastinating instead of learning and creating?

 And why do 92% of people never achieve their New Year’s goals while others seem to more easily manage to stick to their plan?

 Some will sign up to an online course and finish it in a few months, then build their first web application, while others will announce every six months that they are going to start studying Spanish again.

 Some will take some cooking classes and invite you every week to try their new, improved recipes, while others will get a gym membership and stop going after a week.

 My theory is that it’s all about having the right or the wrong mind frame—sometimes called “mindframe” in one word or “frame of mind”—for the task.
 You can have the best tools and strategies, but if you don’t have the right mind frame, things are not going to work.